Andy the Clown: Career

 The longevity of Rozdilsky's presence at White Sox games was notable.
 He attended all three All-Star games at Comiskey Park — in 1933, he was a vendor, in 1950, he was a fan, and in 1983, he was a clown.
 Rozdilsky took pains to appear even when it was difficult.
 He appeared at the 1980 home opener despite having suffered a heart attack shortly prior; he only missed one home opener between 1961 and 1990 (in 1989, due to the death of his wife).
 In 1983, Rozdilsky attended a game within an hour of being released from the hospital where he was being treated for a bleeding ulcer.

 Rozdilsky was forced to retire at the conclusion of the 1990 season, the last played at the original Comiskey Park.
-On September 28, the White Sox presented Rozdilsky with a commemorative plaque; he commented sarcastically that he had wished for something more significant such as a new TV.
+On September 28, the White Sox presented Rozdilsky with a commemorative plaque; he quipped that he had wished for something more significant, such as a new TV.
 Rozdilsky's daughter Ruth characterized the retirement as "tough", noting that "For a while [Andy] put the Cubs on at home."

 After being forced into retirement, Rozdilsky continued to attend White Sox games at New Comiskey Park.
 No longer allowed into the stadium wearing his clown makeup, he instead wore a jacket which read "Andy the Clown".
 Rozdilsky continued to maintain his trademark cheers even after shedding his costume and upset team ownership by quietly accepting small tips for taking photos with fans.
 Rozdilsky continued to appear as Andy the Clown at community events until his death in 1995.

 Death and legacy

 Rozdilsky died on September 21, 1995, at his home on the Southwest Side of Chicago after suffering a heart attack.
 Rozdilsky was the last clown regularly associated with Major League Baseball.
 While Emmett Kelly and Max Patkin, among others, clowned prominently (especially in the 1940s and 1950s), Rozdilsky outlasted these other baseball clowns.
 Andy the Clown was one of the last MLB mascots to be an actual individual person as opposed to a costumed character, as well as the last to have an "outsider" or "grassroots" origin rather than being a creation of team management.
-With Rozdilsky's departure and passing, combined with the 1988 retirement of Ribbie and Roobarb — the mascots who, despite being intended to replace Andy, were outlasted by him — the White Sox would not have another mascot until the 2004 introduction of a new costumed mascot, Southpaw.
+With Rozdilsky's departure and passing, combined with the 1988 retirement of Ribbie and Roobarb—the mascots who, despite being intended to replace Andy, were outlasted by him—the White Sox would not have another mascot until the 2004 introduction of a new costumed mascot, Southpaw.